frindaddy/digitalker-audio-archive/README.md

 This repository stores audio recordings of the different ROM chip vocabularies played through the MM54104 chip.
 ROM dumps can be found on [The Internet Archive](https://archive.org/details/digitalker).

 The audio recordings in this repo were generated using a custom Digitalker hardware platform designed by me, [Digichiver](https://github.com/frindaddy/digichiver).
+All ROM binary files and dictionary.jsons can be found in that repo [in the software folder](https://github.com/frindaddy/digichiver/tree/main/Software).

 ## How to Use